sc2-pulse/sc2-pulse/README.md

 * Java 11
 * PostgreSQL 11
 * Maven 3
+* BattleNet API access keys(you must use your own keys)

 ## Building
 A real PostgreSQL database is required for some integration tests.